After Serena Williams gave birth, 'Everything went bad'

 On December 30, she lost an exhibition match against Jelena Ostapenko, the 2017 French Open champion, at the World Tennis Championship in Abu Dhabi.

 Based on this uncharacteristic result, Williams pulled out of the Australian Open, which starts Monday, and continues to train.
-Her schedule did not permit time for an interview with CNN.

-Williams' sights remain set on the record of 24 Grand Slam titles held by Margaret Court -- though she won't push baby Olympia to follow her path.
+Williams' sights remain set on breaking the record of 24 Grand Slam titles held by Margaret Court -- though she won't push baby Olympia to follow her path.
 "I'm so glad I had a daughter.
 I want to teach her that there are no limits."